Honu Byron 10’6 SUP

 Maneuverability: 9.5/10

 Honu’s 10’6 Byron impressed us in every aspect of our testing, but where it really shines is in maneuverability.
-This lightweight board changes direction with ease when it comes to a casual turn, and its stability combined with its well-placed raised kick pad make stepback turns a breeze even for inexperienced paddlers.
+This lightweight board changes direction with ease when it comes to a casual turn, and its stability combined with its well-placed raised kick pad makes stepback turns a breeze even for inexperienced paddlers.
+It only took our team on average 3.5 reverse sweeps to turn in a full circle, which is impressive!

 Honu as a whole displays a commendable level of attention to detail when it comes to lightweight, rigid, and thin iSUP construction, and the Byron 10’6 is no exception to this rule.

-After the PVC solidifies, Honu adds the rails to the SUP in 3 separate PVC layers with the goal of enhancing the rigidity and durability of the Byron 10’6.
-As a final touch, the Byron features are added such as the carry handles, spliced deckpad, and front and rear cargo areas.
+After the PVC solidifies, Honu adds the rails to the SUP in 3 separate PVC layers to enhance the rigidity and durability of the Byron 10’6.
+As a final touch, the Byron features are added such as the carry handles, spliced deck pad, and front and rear cargo areas.

 Board Stiffness: